-The bay has been recognised by its dual name, Meretoto/Ship Cove since 2014.1
+Since 2014 the bay has been officially recognised by its dual name, Meretoto/Ship Cove.1

-The Māori name for this bay, Meretoto translates as bloody weapon.
-A mere is a short, flat weapon made of stone and toto means blood.
+The Māori name for the bay, Meretoto translates as bloody weapon.
+A mere is a short, flat weapon made of stone and toto means blood.2

-Cook was the first European to set foot in the Sounds.
-He visited the bay five times between 1770 and 1777, spending approximately 100 days in total in the cove.
+Cook was the first European to explore Tōtaranui/Queen Charlotte Sound.
+He visited Meretoto/Ship Cove five times between 1770 and 1777, spending approximately 100 days in the area.
 The bay provided safe anchorage, food and fresh water and timber for repairs to his ships.
-During these visits Cook and his men planted vegetable gardens and released animals, including goats, sheep and pigs.
-The decedents of these pigs are known to this day as Captain Cookers.3
+During these visits Cook and his men planted vegetable gardens and released animals, including goats, sheep and pigs.5

 4. Marlborough District Council, Nelson City Council and Tasman District Council, “Te Tau Ihu Statutory Acknowledgements 2014”, accessed July 18, 2018, http://www.nelson.govt.nz/assets/Environment/Downloads/TeTauIhu-StatutoryAcknowledgements.pdf .

 5. Mitchell and Mitchell, ‘History of Maori of Nelson and Marlborough’, 150-153.

 6. Joy Stephens, “Ship Cove – a haven for Captain Cook”, The Prow, accessed December 6, 2017, http://www.theprow.org.nz/places/ship-cove-and-captain-cook/#.WiewY0qWbIV .